Tax Returns and Verifications of Non-filing

 faster.
 Students should consult with their academic counselor to develop a manageable

-course load for the summer term.
+course load for the summer semester.
 Students are required to take at least six eligible

-credits during summer 2019.
+credits during summer.
 For more information, visit Year-Round Pell.

 Federal Work-Study (FWS)